justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 > Note: this is what I consider the "friends and family" edition.
 If I wanted more scale, I'd do this in Kubernetes (which I may do anyhow, just because).

+> Addendum February 2021: Updated article with some of the version-specific revisions as part of Mastodon 3.3.x.

 I wanted something a little more robust then a single server setup which I find too brittle, so I settled on:

 1. Media stored on Google Cloud Storage.